furyaus/rankbot/README.md

 Further development would be around reporting stats to a channel on demand as well as leader board regular postings to a specific channel.

 Project Approach:
-Previous python code can be provided for a bot which worked last year.
-This template will make this project relatively straight forward.
-We have PUBG API access so pull the stats is quite well documented.
+Previous python code can be provided for a bot which worked a couple of years ago.
+This template will make this project a lot easier so many thanks to the original author - Mazun19 from the PUBG community

 Project Timelines:
 Expecting that this whole project will be around 6 hours solid work along with testing and refinement.
 Once project has commenced, need to see a testing phase within 3 days.